Menu

 • A 3-year hereditary & congenital warranty is included.

-• All puppies purchased get one free month of pet health insurance offered by AKC.
+• All puppies purchased get 14 days of free health insurance.
 Thereafter, the customer can renew and keep pet health insurance.

 • All puppies purchased get lifetime nail trimmings.